Pathway to Zero Emissions for LPG

 SYNOPSIS OF HEADLINE DATA

-Uses for LPG in Australia
+LPG Use in Australia

-- 20,703 NT homes use LPG for in-home use.
+- Northern Territory: 20,703 NT homes use LPG for in-home cooking and hot water – 21.5% of all homes across the Territory.

 LPG is, typically, relied on due to the absence of mains natural gas and/or electrification not being applicable to needs.
 Further applications include: